 1. This Technical Memorandum of Understanding sets out a framework for monitoring the performance of Sri Lanka under the program supported by the Stand-By Arrangement (SBA).
-It specifies the performance criteria and indicative targets (including adjustors) under which Sri Lanka's performance will be assessed through quarterly reviews, starting with the performance criteria for end-December 2010.
-Monitoring procedures and reporting requirements are also specified.
-The seventh review is contemplated to be completed by September 15, 2011, and the eighth review is contemplated to be completed by March 15, 2012.
+It specifies the performance criteria and indicative targets (including adjustors) under which Sri Lanka's performance will be assessed for the eighth and final review contemplated for completion by July 20, 2012.